alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-fish-shellfish.markdown

 There's no fee for the certificate.

-- fill in the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/530280/exp1.pdf) form at least 5 working days before you export.
-Email or post it to the address on the form.

 If you’re exporting to Norway, you may also need a [UK catch certificate](#catch-certificate).

 ##Outside the EU